lbeder/slowkey/README.md

 We can see that the `checkpoint.05.c33f06fe6bdaac774ab473181aa4fe46a3baadee4b8f4dc02be2248dea5308c0` was retained in the `~/checkpoints` directory.
 Please note that file name contains iteration the checkpoint was taken at and a salted hash of the data.

-Let's use the `show-checkpoint` command to decrypt its contents and verify the parameters:
+Let's use the `checkpoint show` command to decrypt its contents and verify the parameters:

-> slowkey show-checkpoint --checkpoint ~/checkpoints/checkpoint.05.c33f06fe6bdaac774ab473181aa4fe46a3baadee4b8f4dc02be2248dea5308c0
+> slowkey checkpoint show --checkpoint ~/checkpoints/checkpoint.05.c33f06fe6bdaac774ab473181aa4fe46a3baadee4b8f4dc02be2248dea5308c0

 ```sh
 Please input all data either in raw or hex format starting with the 0x prefix